 If the wood fire is to be installed on top of a combustible floor, it must be guarded by a non combustible material as shown on the dotted line area of the above figures.
-Install a 850 mm (W) \times 1215 mm (D) floor protection of 6 mm of thickness with thermal conductivity of 0.8 m2 K/W per 4 mm thick.
+Install a 1000 mm (Width) x 880 mm (Depth) floor protection of 9 mm of thickness with thermal conductivity of $0.1 \, \text{m}^2 \, \text{K/W}$ per 9 mm thick.

 FLOOR PROTECTOR FROM DOOR OPENING

-D 615 mm
+D 300 mm

 Ε 200 mm

-^{}Cement fibre sheet or similar.
+^{}Bellis board, cement fibre sheet or similar.
 No protection is required if the unit is installed on a non-combustible floor (ex: concrete).